kaiser-rpg/KaiserRPG.github.io/pages/rule/power/barrier.md

 You can only rely on one method of defense against any single attack.
 If you defend yourself by Blocking or Dodging an attack, then a barrier trying to block will only get in the way and vice versa.
 If a barrier is unable to block an attack, you are not able to then Block or Dodge as there is not enough time to react.
 Similarly, if you are covered by multiple barriers, you can only use one of them to block since they would get in each other's way.

 ## Covering Others with Barriers
 A barrier can be used to cover someone other than its creator, but due to the complexity to creating and controlling a barrier at a distance some special rules apply.

-First, a barrier used to protect someone else must have been created as an Active Action, instead of a Swift Action as part of the Defense, before the target is attacked.

-Second, you are the one who makes the Defensive Rolls for the target and suffer two degrees of Disadvantage.
-If the target moves past the effective range of your powers, the Disadvantage increases to four degrees.
-Beyond the maximum range of your powers you are unable to protect the target.
-If you are subject to a State that modifies your Defensive Roll, it also applies when making Defensive Rolls for the target.
-If the target is subject to a Situation that modifies their Defensive Roll, it applies when making Defensive Rolls for the target.

-Third, like when you defend yourself with a barrier, the target must choose whether to rely on your barrier or their own Defensive Skills when attacked.
+First, you must declare the [@action Guard @] intention to choose a ward and when they are attacked, you can take the [@action Defend Another @] action.

 {% include example.html content="For example, Ceil has cast Shield of Light on Thom.
 Thom has become Fully Restrained as a result of a Trap Maneuver by a bandit.
 When another bandit tries to attack Thom, he can choose to defend with his Dodge Skill (which has a -20 penalty due to the Fully Restrained State) or rely on Ciel's Magic Projection (which has a D2 due to covering others).
 Thom choses the barrier.
 Later in the combat, Ceil also becomes Fully Restrained, and the -20 penalty then also applies when Thom relies on the barrier for defense." %}